 In 49 B.C., Julius Caesar found himself at a crossroads.
 The great general was fresh off a stunning military campaign in Gaul, but his longtime alliance with Pompey the Great had turned into a bitter rivalry.
 Even more pressing was the Pompey-aligned factions of the Roman Senate, which demanded that he disband his army and return home as a civilian.
 Caesar would do no such thing.
 Vowing, “The die is cast,” he rallied his men, crossed the Rubicon into Italy and ignited a civil war.

 Over the next several months, Caesar’s supporters crossed swords with Pompey’s forces in battles across Italy, Spain, Greece and North Africa.
 A crucial turning point came at 48 B.C.’s Battle of Pharsalus, when Caesar outfoxed a Pompey-led army despite having far fewer troops.
 Pompey fled to Egypt in the wake of the defeat, only to be double-crossed and executed by its young king.
 With Pompey dead, Caesar’s victory was all but secured.
 After defeating the last of Pompey’s allies in North Africa and Spain, he returned to Rome and was appointed dictator for life in early 44 B.C.
 His reign would be short-lived.
-On March 15, the infamous Ides of March, Caesar was assassinated by a cabal of Roman senators.
+Caesar was killed by a cabal of Roman senators on March 15, the infamous Ides of March.

 3. The War between Antony and Octavian